Officers from U.N. Migration, or IOM, enroll Somalis returning from Libya (AN/Omar Abdisalan)

 June 19, 2018

-(AN) — Disdainful of international organizations and treaties, U.S. President Donald Trump’s administration said it will withdraw the United States from the U.N.
-Human Rights Council.
-Announcing the withdrawal, U.S. officials complained of a chronic bias against Israel.
+U.S. President Donald Trump’s administration said it will withdraw the U.S. from the U.N.
+Human Rights Council, complaining of bias against Israel.

 Lining up for food at Congo's Kibati camp (AN/John Heilprin)